 If you’ve ever gambled at a casino, then you’ve encountered the house edge.
-This despicable piece of mathematics is designed to keep the gaming establishment fully in control, even if their marketing and promotions suggest otherwise.
+This despicable piece of mathematics is designed to keep the gaming establishment entirely in control, even if their marketing and promotions suggest otherwise.
 Then again, casino owners aren’t running a charity, so it’s logical that they would find a way to consistently swing the odds in their favor.

 In this article, we’ll be looking at online casinos and their advantage over the player, specifically as it applies to the average player.
 Please keep in mind, however, that the following text is not meant to discourage you from gambling.
-It’s only meant to impart a certain level of sobering information, which hopefully makes you a better-informed customer in the future.
+It’s only intended to impart a certain level of sobering information, which hopefully makes you a better-informed customer in the future.

 What is the House Edge?

 In simple terms, the house edge is a mathematical expression of the advantage a game has on the player over the long run.
 This amount has been carefully calculated to assure the gaming site of profitability, allowing them to generate revenue and cover overhead such as employees and licensing fees.

 The house edge is always expressed as a percentage, and it indicates the amount of money that a player can expect to lose on a bet (over long-term play).
 For example, a player who risks $100 on a game with a 5% house edge could expect (on average) to lose $5 during their session.
 As you can see, the higher the percentage, the worse it is for the customer.

 Important Terms to Know

 Several terms are used when the subject of the house edge comes up.
 While each has a similar meaning, they’re different enough that it can cause problems for some gamblers.
 To clear up any confusion, I’ve listed each of them below and provided a brief explanation.

 House Edge – As mentioned in the previous section, this indicates the percentage a player can expect to lose on each bet over the long term.